icons8/lunacy-docs/docs/release-notes/index.md

 #### Fonts Embedding

-Now you can embed fonts into documents before sharing them with other people.
+Now you can embed fonts into your document before sharing it with other people.
 This ensures that text objects will look exactly as you designed them everywhere even if a computer doesn't have all the right fonts.

-To use this feature, click Text > Fonts embedding on the menu bar.
+To use this feature, click **Text > Fonts** embedding on the menu bar.
 In the displayed dialog box, select the required fonts and click the Embed fonts button.

 ![Fonts Embedding](/public/rn-fontsembed.png)